Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

 Have you ever watched a commercial and not know who’s selling it until the logo pops up at the end?
 How about driving through the countryside just to see a Coca-Cola logo on the side of a barn?

-Neither of these things directly tell you “Go buy now!”, but they are influencing your future.
-Many experts agree that the key to fully exploiting the mobile moments market is not to constantly sell your stuff, but to create something open and useful to your base.
+Neither of these things directly tell you “Go buy now!”, but they are influencing your future customer journey.
+Many mobile marketer experts agree that the key to fully exploiting the mobile moments market is not to constantly sell your stuff, but to create something open and useful to your mobile users.

 You see, just interacting (in a meaningful way) with your leads and customers on a regular basis is perhaps the most important aspect of this medium.

 A great example of this is Starbucks.
 Their app can sell you coffee, but it’s also so much more.
-You can text message from it and even download music right from the app itself.
+You can send text messages from it and even download music right from the app itself.
 What does that have to do with coffee?

 Nothing.
 And it’s working for them.